tomahg/LocalWhisper/README.md

 ## How it works

-1. Press **F9** (hold for hold-to-talk, or tap to toggle)
+1. Press **F9** (hold for hold-to-talk, or tap to toggle) — an overlay appears in the bottom-right corner
-2. Speak — transcription appears in the focused input field in real time
+2. Speak — a live audio level indicator shows the microphone is active
-3. Release / press again to finish — final text is committed
+3. Release / press again to stop — the server transcribes the full recording in one pass
+4. The result appears in the overlay with a **Kopier** button; click to copy to the clipboard

-The client streams raw 16kHz PCM audio over WebSocket.
-The server runs inference with a sliding window and returns partial and final transcriptions as JSON.
-Partial results are shown in an overlay in real time; the final result is injected into the focused input field when recording stops.
+The client streams raw 16kHz PCM audio over WebSocket while recording.
+When stopped, the server runs a single inference pass on the complete buffer and returns the final transcription.
+This gives better quality than sliding-window approaches since Whisper processes the full utterance as a unit.

 ---